gutomarconi/laravel_react/README.md

 Simple Laravel API to manage orders, accounts and products.
 Frontend in ReactJS with a simple react bootstrap table to list orders and a action to delete an order.

+## Requirements
+* PHP
+* MySQL
+* Composer
+* NPM

 ## Setup

 * Clone this repository
 * Create MySQL database named 'laravel_react'
 * In the repository root folder, rename the .env.example file to .env
 * Update .env file at the repository root folder to configure DB_HOST, DB_DATABASE, DB_USERNAME and DB_PASSWORD with your respective information

+Open one terminal, navigate to the repository root folder and:
-* In the repository root folder, run "composer install".
+* run "composer install".
+* run "composer start".
+* When finished, a message about server being running at 127.0.0.1:8000 will be displayed.

+Open one more terminal, navigate to the repository root folder and then into the client folder and:
-* In the client folder, run "npm install".
+* run "npm install".
-* In the client folder, run "npm run start".
+* run "npm run start".
-* In the repository root folder, run "composer start".
+* When finished, a message about server being running at localhost:3000 will be displayed.

 The server will be up and running at address http://127.0.0.1:8000.

-    Can use Postman or any other tool to test the endpoints The frontend will running at address http://localhost:3000.
+    Postman or any other tool can be used to test the endpoints The frontend will running at address http://localhost:3000.

     Access this address through a browser to access the app.